What To Do After Having A Sore Upper Back After Bench Press

 There are a few cues I shared that will really change your training experience with the lat pulldown.

-A third exericse I would recommend is the pull-up.
+A third exercise I would recommend is the pull-up.

 This versatile exercise can be done almost anywhere, with increasing resistance too.